 Flávia Leite holds a MSc in Urban Policy Analysis and Management from the New School (2017) and a BA in economics from the University of São Paulo (2014).
 She is currently working as an advisor at São Paulo Parcerias, a mixed capital company linked to the municipality of São Paulo, Brazil.
 She is also a research assistant at SCEPA, investigating the financing structure and impacts of the Hudson Yards Project in NYC.
 Her areas of specialization are urban planning and development and housing policy.
 Previously she served as an analyst at P3urb, a Brazilian Consultancy, as Public Policy fellow for the Citizens Budget Commission in NYC and interned for the International Finance Corporation (IFC- The World Bank).

-Siavash Radpour is a PhD student in the economics department at The New School for Social Research.
-He currently works in the SCEPA Retirement Equity Lab on current retirement options and their impact on the labor market.
-His research interests include institutional economics, development economics, macroeconomic modeling, and macro and micro econometrics.
+Siavash Radpour, SCEPA's Senior Policy Analyst, is a PhD candidate in the economics department at The New School for Social Research.
+He works in the SCEPA Retirement Equity Lab on the effects of the retirement system on wealth and income inequality, standards of living, and economic growth and distribution.
 He received his MA in economics and business from the University of Groningen in the Netherlands and Corvinus University of Budapest.